open-mmlab/mmflow/docs/en/user_guides/1_config.md

 All other configs should inherit from the _primitive_ config.
 In this way, the maximum of inheritance level is 3.

 For easy understanding, we recommend contributors to inherit from existing methods.
-For example, if some modification is made base on PWC-Net, user may first inherit the basic PWC-Net structure by specifying `_base_ = ../pwcnet/pwcnet_slong_8x1_flyingchairs_384x448.py`, then modify the necessary fields in the config files.
+For example, if some modification is made based on PWC-Net, users may first inherit the basic PWC-Net structure by specifying `_base_ = ../pwcnet/pwcnet_8xb1_slong_flyingchairs-384x448.py`, then modify the necessary fields in the config files.

 If you are building an entirely new method that does not share the structure with any of the existing methods, you may create a folder `xxx` under `configs`.